 In 1856 there were approximately 12,000 Christians in Tunis.
 As most of them were European, they were associated more closely in the minds of the general population with colonialism than other minorities such as Jewish community.

 The perception by many that Christians were connected to colonialism had significant implications for the community after Tunisia achieved independence in 1956.
 While Bourguiba made efforts to ensure Jewish citizens were able to practice their faith freely, Christians experienced a range of restrictions formalised in the Modus Vivendi agreement brokered by the Catholic Church in 1964 with the Tunisian government, such as prohibitions on the construction of new churches and the ringing of bells.
+Nevertheless, the agreement also provided a number of protections, and until today the Catholic Church remains the only Christian denomination recognised in Tunisia.

 Some civil society organizations, such as the Tunisian Association for the Support of Minorities, report that there is nowadays a growing number of formerly Muslim Tunisians who have converted to Christianity.
 While conversion is not criminalized under Tunisian law, the social taboos are so widespread that these groups generally prefer to remain hidden.
 Many face ostracization and even violence from their own families due to the stigma surrounding conversion.

 Converts may also be harassed by security forces and officials.
 In November 2016, nine young Christian converts were stopped in Gafsa by anti-terrorist forces and threatened if they did not renounce their faith.
 The security agents claimed they were targeted not on account of their religion but due to suspicious behaviour.
+In February 2020, a group of foreign missionaries were arrested for reading the Evangel.
+Although the news was reported by several outlets, the legal basis upon which they were accused remains unclear.